Onboarding Options for macOS: Workspace ONE Operational Tutorial

 For more information about Workspace ONE, explore the VMware Workspace ONE Activity Path.
 The activity path provides step-by-step guidance to help you level-up in your Workspace ONE knowledge.
 You will find everything from beginner to advanced curated assets in the form of articles, videos, and labs.

-For more information on macOS, see Understanding macOS Management
+For more information on macOS, see Understanding macOS Management.

-About the Author
+About the Author and Contributors

-This tutorial was written by:
+This tutorial was originally written by:

-• Robert Terakedis, Senior Technical Marketing Manager, End-User-Computing Technical Marketing, VMware
+• Robert Terakedis, VMware Alumni

 Feedback